 Step 6: Open the copied file to change the configuration with vi command.

 sudo vi /etc/systemd/system/vncserver@:4.service

-go to [service] section and replace username and screen resolution with default values:
+Step 7: Go to the [Service] section and replace username and screen resolution with default values:

 Type=forking# Clean any existing files in /tmp/.X11-unix environmentExecStartPre=/bin/sh -c '/usr/bin/vncserver -kill %i > /dev/null 2>&1 || :'ExecStart=/sbin/runuser -l root -c "/usr/bin/vncserver %i -geometry 1280x1024" PIDFile=/home/root/.vnc/%H%i.pid

 Step 8: Then save the file and exit.
 Run the following command to reload daemon and the user will be enabled during boot time.

 sudo systemctl daemon-reloadsudo systemctl enable vncserver@:4.service